 - Symptoms may last for hours or days.
 Some people get odd sensations several hours before the headache, like a change in mood or appetite.

-- Others may get an “aura” 20-60 minutes before the headache.
+- Others may get an “aura” in the hour before the headache starts.
 An aura most often involves a disturbance of vision, but less commonly may cause numbness of the arm and/or face, or problems with speech.
-Click here to find out more about Migraine auras.
-If you have not been previously diagnosed with Migraine or you you get these symptoms for the first time, an ambulance should be called, as it could be a stroke.
+Click here to find out more about auras.
+If you get these symptoms for the first time, you should seek immediate medical attention, as it could be a stroke.